MLS RULES & REGULATIONS

 Nothing contained herein shall be construed to preclude any Participant from utilizing, displaying, distributing, or reproducing property listing sheets or other compilations of data pertaining exclusively to properties currently listed herein shall be construed to preclude any Participant fro utilizing, displaying, distributing, or reproducing property listing sheets or other compilations of data pertaining exclusively to properties currently listed for sale with the Participant.

-Any MLS information, whether provided in written or printed form, provided electronically, or provided in any other form or format, is provided in written or printed form, provided electronically, or provided in any other form or format, is provided for the exclusive use of the participant and those licensees affiliated with the Participant who are authorized to have access to such information.
+Any MLS information, whether provided in written or printed form, provided electronically, or provided in any other form or format, is provided in written or printed form, provided electronically, or provided in ay other form or format, is provided for the exclusive use of the participant and those licensees affiliated with the Participant who are authorized to have access to such information.
 Such information may not be transmitted, retransmitted or provided in any manner to any unauthorized individual, office, or firm.

 None of the foregoing shall be construed to prevent any individual legitimately in possession of current listing information, sold information, comparables, or statistical information from utilizing such information to support valuations on particular properties for clients and customers.
 Any MLS content in data feeds available to participants for real estate brokerage purposes must also be available to participants for valuation purposes, including automated valuations.
 MLSs must either permit use of existing data feeds, or create a separate data feed, to satisfy this requirement.
 MLSs may require executive of a third party license agreement where deemed appropriate by the MLS.
 MLSs may require participants who will use such data feeds to pay the reasonably estimated costs incurred by the MLS in adding or enhancing its downloading capacity for this purpose.
 Information deemed confidential may not be used as supporting documentation.
 Any other use of such information is unauthorized and prohibited by these rules and regulations.(Amended 5/14)

 *It is intended that the Participant be permitted to provide prospective purchasers with listing data relating to properties which the prospective purchaser has a bonafide interest in purchasing or in which the Participant is seeking to promote interest.
 The term reasonable, as used herein, should therefore be construed to permit only limited reproduction of property listing data intended to facilitate the prospective purchasers’ decision making process in the consideration of a purchase.
 Factors which shall be considered in deciding whether the reproductions made are consistent with this intent, and this reasonable in number, shall include, but are not limited to, the total number of listings in the MLS Compilation, how closely the types of properties contained in such listings accord with the prospective purchaser’s expressed desires and ability to purchase, whether the reproductions were made on a selective basis, and whether the type of properties contained in the property listing data is consistent with a normal itinerary properties which would be shown to the prospective purchaser.